Uche05/ci-p2-quizar/README.md

 ## UX

-- The design for AI Library was created as a series of wireframes covering mobile, tablet and desktop to determine the initial design and layout of the site.
+- The design for [name] was created as a series of wireframes covering mobile, tablet and desktop to determine the initial design and layout of the site.
-- AI Library site was designed with ease of use and simplicity in mind.
+- [name] site was designed with ease of use and simplicity in mind.
 - A simple clean look was built so that all a user feels comfortable and neutral when using AILib to study.
-- AILib or AI Library is meant for people who are need knowledge of AI and it's state of the arts.
+- AILib or [name] is meant for people who are need knowledge of AI and it's state of the arts.

 ### Colour Scheme

-- The chosen colour scheme for AI Library is designed to be inviting and have a neutral aesthetic while giving a nice splash of colour aesthetic for color-blinded people.
+- The chosen colour scheme for [name] is designed to be inviting and have a neutral aesthetic while giving a nice splash of colour aesthetic for color-blinded people.
 - The colours used are as follows:-
 - #03045e (Federal Blue)
 - #0077b6